shashanka-shekhar/Churn-Modelling/README.md

   1.RandomForestClassifier, SVC and logistic regression.

-  2.Over Sampling of one of the minority class was done.
+  2.Over Sampling of one of the minority class was done using SMOTE.